tannerdolby/eleventy-photo-gallery/CONTRIBUTING.md

 # Contributing

 I welcome any and all community contributions to this project.
 Feel free to open an issue or submit a PR for any features or modifications you'd like to see the project have.
-If you need more info about a feature or clarification about anything, feel free to open an issue with the `education` label.
+If you need more info about a feature or want to discuss things, feel free to open an issue with the `education` label.

 ## Setup